csiro-data-school/shell/setup.md

 2. Download [data-shell.zip]({{ page.root }}/data/data-shell.zip) and move the file to your new DATASCHOOL folder.
 3. Unzip/extract the file (ask your instructor if you need help with this step).
 You should end up with a new folder called **data-shell** in your DATASCHOOL folder.
+4. Open a shell (you might want to make yourself a shortcut!):

+    **Windows:** Click on your search 'circle', search for 'Git Bash', open the desktop app.
+This is your shell.

+    **Mac:** Go to Finder > Applications > Utilities > Terminal.
+'Terminal' is your shell.

-4. Open a terminal and type `cd`, then press the Enter key.
+5. Within your shell, type `cd`, then press the Enter key.
 That last step will make sure you start with your home folder as your working directory.

 In the lesson, you will find out how to access the data in this folder.